 Counseling Services and Other Assistance

 Many students access some form of counseling service during their stay at Harvard.
 Some of these organizations work with specific academic or personal concerns while other counseling groups are available to discuss anything you might want to talk about without requiring continued attendance.
 All of the personal counseling services are completely confidential.
-If seeking help at a formal counseling center is uncomfortable for you, there are always the informal peer-support services or hotlines.
+If seeking help at a formal counseling center is uncomfortable for you, there are informal peer-support services or hotlines that you can access.

-For students who are on the Harvard Student and Affiliate Health Plan the University Health Services (HUHS) staff offers help and guidance with a variety of adjustment issues.
-Since family and close friends from one's home country are not around it may be helpful to consult a mental health professional when dealing with issues of adjustment, depression, or just feeling overwhelmed.
-HUHS also offers workshops, peer and group counseling, and other resources to students through Counseling and Mental Health Services (CAMHS)
+For students who are on the Harvard Student and Affiliate Health Plan, the University Health Services (HUHS) staff offers help and guidance with a variety of adjustment issues.
+Since family and close friends from one's home country are not around, it may be helpful to consult a mental health professional when dealing with issues of adjustment, depression, or simply feeling overwhelmed.
+HUHS also offers workshops, peer and group counseling, and other resources to students through Counseling and Mental Health Services (CAMHS).

 The Vivian Allen International Student Emergency Funds